wuditken/WatermarkRemover-AI/README.md

 ## Overview

 `WatermarkRemover-AI` is a cutting-edge application that leverages AI models for precise watermark detection and seamless removal.
 It uses Florence-2 from Microsoft for watermark identification and LaMA for inpainting to fill in the removed regions naturally.
-The software offers both a command-line interface (CLI) and a PyQt6-based graphical user interface (GUI), making it accessible to both casual and advanced users.
+The software offers both a command-line interface (CLI) and a PyQt6-based graphical user interface (GUI), making it accessible to both casual and advanced users.1

 ## Table of Contents